 intervertebral discs, skeletal muscle, tendons and ligaments within

-the musculoskeletal field will
+the musculoskeletal field (as defined by eCM below) will

 • Stem and Progenitor Cells.